-NASD Regulation also proposes to amend Rule 10312 to provide, as in Rule 10308, that the Director's authority to remove arbitrators does not cease with the first pre-hearing or hearing session, and that the Director may remove an arbitrator based only on information not known to the parties when the arbitrator was selected.
+NASD Dispute Resolution also proposes to amend Rule 10312 to provide, as in Rule 10308, that the Director's authority to remove arbitrators does not cease with the first prehearing or hearing session. [, and] There are two restrictions on the exercise of this authority, however, once such sessions have begun.
+Proposed Rule 10312(d)(2) provides that, after the earlier of the first pre-hearing conference or the first hearing, the Director may remove an arbitrator based only on information not known to the parties when the arbitrator was selected.
 This provision is intended to prevent parties from raising challenges late in the process which could have been raised at the outset.

-Rule 10312(d) will provide that the Director's authority may only be exercised by the Director or by the President of NASD Dispute Resolution, Inc.11
+Rule 10312(d)(2) also will provide that the Director's authority may only be exercised by the Director or by the President of NASD Dispute Resolution, Inc.8